globus/globus-toolkit/usage/java/README.txt

-org.globus.usage.*;
+org.globus.usage
 A simple extensible system for remotely logging gt4 usage statistics with UDP packets. by Jonathan DiCarlo
 Jan 28, 2005
-GPT package creation by Peter Lane
-February 3, 2005

-Bug reports, questions, suggestions, etc. to jdicarlo@mcs.anl.gov.

 *******************************************
 Compiling and running:
 *******************************************

-This should be compatible with Java 1.3 and up.
-If you find any incompatibility with Java 1.3, it is a bug -- please tell me about it!

-ExampleGFTPSender.java and ReceiverExample.java show how a program would use the other classes.
+The main() functions in ExampleGFTPSender.java and in ReceiverExample.java show how a program would use the other classes.

-To run the receiver example, you will have to first set up a database (see SQL SCHEMA), and edit the file udpUsage.properties with the right driver class, url, and table names for your database.
+First you will have to set up a database (see SQL SCHEMA), and edit the file udpUsage.properties with the right driver class, url, and table names for your database.
+You should also set the hostname and port number for the machine running the receiver.

-On the sender side, edit udpUsage.properties to set the hostname and port number for the machine running the receiver.
-If you want to send to multiple receivers, put a comma-separated list of hostnames (or IP addresses) on one line.
-For example:

-receiver-ip = localhost, 192.168.0.101, foovax.ubar.edu

-Once you're done editing the properties, you can compile and start the receiver simply by executing:

-ant run-reciever
+Then simply do:

-(this will block, so open another terminal or run it in background).
-You can test the receiver by running the example sender:
+ant run-reciever (this will block, so open another terminal or run it in background)

 ant run-sender

 The example sender just sends a few GFTPMonitorPackets and then exits.

-*******************************************
-Packages and Dependencies
-*******************************************

-org.globus.usage.packets contains the UsageMonitorPacket class, its subclasses, and the utility classes that it depends on.
-Both senders and receivers need this package.

-org.globus.usage.receiver contains the Receiver class, and org.globus.usage.receiver.handlers contains all of the Handler classes that plug into the Receiver.
-These depend on classes in org.globus.usage.packets.

-There are example classes ExampleGFTPSender and ExampleReceiver which are not part of either package.
-They demonstrate how to use the packets and receiver packages.
-They are in org.globus.usage.packets.samples and org.globus.usage.receiver.samples respectively.

-Therefore, programs that want to send usage-monitor packets need to include only org.globus.usage.packets.*;  programs that want to receive packets need to include org.globus.usage.packets.*, org.globus.usage.receiver.*, and org.globus.usage.receiver.handlers.*.

-The receiver additionally needs a database driver, such as the msyql-connector-java.jar included in lib/.

 *******************************************
 How to Add your own Packet Formats: